infamousjoeg/joeco.de/_posts/2018-09-10-automating-cloudflare-dns-record-updates-with-aws-lambda-python.md

   * CloudWatch Logs
   * SNS (_Publish_)
   * EC2 (_EC2ReadOnlyAccess_ IAM Role)
-* The Instance State change should be a CloudWatch Event trigger in the AWS Lambda function.
+* The Instance State change should be a CloudWatch Event trigger in the function.
-* The AWS Lambda should be universally adoptable.
-It should make the following variables available to the function as Environment Variables:
+* The function should be universally adoptable.
+It should make the following variables available to the Python script as Environment Variables:
   * `EC2_INSTANCE_NAME`
   * `CLOUDFLARE_EMAIL`
   * `CLOUDFLARE_API_KEY`
   * `CLOUDFLARE_A_NAME`
   * `CLOUDFLARE_DNS_ID`
   * `CLOUDFLARE_ZONE_ID`
+* The function should use the AWS SDK to describe the EC2 instance provided and retrieve the public IPv4 address assigned.
+* The function should use Cloudflare's RESTful API to update the specified A record in the DNS & Zone given using the E-Mail and API Key provided for authentication to do so.